nikitavoloboev/data/programming/documentation.md

 - [Furo](https://github.com/pradyunsg/furo) - Clean customizable theme for Sphinx.
 - [MyST](https://myst-parser.readthedocs.io/en/latest/) - Fully-functional markdown flavor and parser for Sphinx. ([Code](https://github.com/executablebooks/MyST-Parser))
 - [DocuAPI](https://github.com/bep/docuapi) - Beautiful multilingual API documentation theme for Hugo.
+- [Make a readme](https://www.makeareadme.com/) - Explains what a readme is, what the benefits are, and what makes for a good readme. ([Code](https://github.com/dguo/make-a-readme))